Cghlewis/data-mgmt-ed-research-book/_book/10-data-capture.md

 > **Note** <br> <br>
 It is important to never make changes directly to the raw data files.
 This also includes not making changes directly to the data in your data collection tool.
 If you see errors in the raw data file that can't be fixed by simply re-downloading the data, make notes in a Readme for future correction as noted above.
 Those corrections can be made in the data cleaning process.
 The one exception to this rule is if you accidentally collect data on a non-consented participant.
 In this case, it may be best to delete data for this participant directly in your data collection tool so that no record is kept.

 All of these decisions should be made and documented during the time you are developing data collection tools.
 Making these decisions early allows you to also implement them during the pilot testing and data checking processes.
-For instance, if you plan to capture your data by exporting a .csv file from your data collection platform with a variety of options selected, you will want to use this same method during your data piloting and data checking process.
+For instance, if you plan to capture your data by exporting a CSV file from your data collection platform with a variety of options selected, you will want to use this same method during your data piloting and data checking process.
 This allows you to know exactly what your data will look like once data collection is complete and make adjustments as needed.

 As discussed in Chapter \@ref(plan), your data capture process should be added to your workflow diagram and then detailed in an SOP.
 All of the decisions above should exist in the relevant SOP.
 This ensures that workflows are standardized and reproducible.
-As we've learned in this section, one deviation from the SOP has the potential to produce a very different data product (e.g., the format of a .csv file compared to a .sav file can vary).
+As we've learned in this section, one deviation from the SOP has the potential to produce a very different data product (e.g., the format of a CSV file compared to a SAV file can vary).
 Not only can this produce errors but it can also undermine the reproducibility of a data cleaning pipeline.
-Imagine a scenario where a data cleaning syntax is written to import a .csv file with an expected format, and that format changes.
+Imagine a scenario where a data cleaning syntax is written to import a CSV file with an expected format, and that format changes.
 The pipeline is no longer reproducible.
 Last, documenting a timeline for when this data capture process should occur can also be beneficial for both the person responsible for data capture, as well as people responsible for subsequent phases such as data cleaning.

 ## Paper data capture